 Providing evidence of estrangement

-You might be able to apply as an estranged student if you’ve had no contact with both your parents for over a year.
+You might be able to apply for student finance as an estranged student if you’ve had no contact with both your parents for over a year.
 This means you will have had no written or verbal contact with either parent and this is unlikely to change.
 However, if you’ve had contact with either parent in the last 12 months, your application will still be considered.